berkmancenter/odie_backend/README.md

 Take inspiration from Sandi Metz's [Magic Tricks of Testing](https://www.youtube.com/watch?v=URSWYvyc42M): assert results and side effects of messages received from collaborators; assert that messages are sent to collaborators; don't test private methods or messages sent to self.

+### Troubleshooting
+If elasticsearch is timing out in tests, your elasticsearch process may be failing to get a node lock.
+Kill any other Elasticsearch processes.
+(This is especially likely if you have ended another test run early, without shutting down the test cluster.)

 ## General development instructions
 * Keep test coverage above 90%. (`open coverage/index.html` after a test run to see how you're doing.)
 * Use a rubocop-based linter.